PragmaticCoding/PragmaticCodingOld/_pages/javafx_elements.markdown

 **This is probably the number one issue that beginners in JavaFX (and Swing, too) struggle with at the beginning.**

-The most implication of this is that you cannot program linearly.
+The biggest implication of this is that you cannot program linearly.
 Try as hard as you like, but there's no way that you can run anything that looks like a "Function" (ie. input some data and wait for an answer) triggered from the FXAT that uses a background thread.
-When you're application behaves weirdly and seems laggy or hangs, come back to this paragraph and read it carefully because this is what you're probably trying to do.
+When your application behaves weirdly and seems laggy or hangs, come back to this paragraph and read it carefully because this is what you're probably trying to do.

 JavaFX provides a handy class called "Task", which supplies a runnable which you can pass to a Thread.
 When the code in the Task has been completed, it triggers a "Success" Event.
 You can supply an Event Handler which be invoked when the "Success" event is triggered.
 Just like any Event Handler, it will be run on the FXAT and can therefore update the GUI.